What is Negative Testing?

 - There are a lot of hackers in the market seeking an opportunity to hack an application and misuse the customer’s private data, to avoid such situations of security breaches, negative testing is very important.

 - Unfolding the loopholes in an application by performing it in order to prevent unexpected behavior.

-- Ensure the stability of application for the out of the limit, uncommon and bad data.
+- Ensure the stability of application for the out-of-limit, uncommon and bad data.

 - In order to provide a vulnerable and robust application to the client, negative testing is a must.

 How Negative Testing is Performed?

 As it demands both time and cost.
 A separate team of testers is required in order to perform enhanced testing.

 - Negative test cases specifying multiple test scenarios need to be created for every functionality.